 West Torrens is an attractive metropolitan area that is in a state of economic change and growth, with new housing developments, roadways and shopping facilities.
-As such, it is important that the decisions our Council makes today outlast the city’s changing environment.
+As such, it is important that the decisions our Council makes today outlast our changing environment.

-Since that time the plan has undergone two major reviews to ensure that our community's needs and aspirations are still being met, or if they have changed.
+Since that time, the Plan has undergone three major reviews, the most recent in 2019 - 20 to ensure that our community's needs and aspirations are still being met, or if they have changed.
 As we progress into the future, our Plan will be further reviewed.

 What is the Community Plan?

-The Community Plan is supported by various specific strategies and plans that guide our decision making and the day-to-day management of our city.
-These include financial management plans, asset management plans (eg buildings, roads, footpaths, stormwater) and various strategic and departmental service plans.
+The Plan is supported by various specific strategies and plans that guide our decision making and the day-to-day management of our city.
+These include financial management plans, asset management plans (eg buildings, roads, footpaths, stormwater) and various corporate and service delivery plans.

 Why do we need a Community Plan?